A bilevel approach for compensation and routing decisions in last-mile delivery: Solution approach

 \section{Solution approach}

-In this section, we present the solution approach we developed to solve the single-level formulations proposed in Section~\ref{sec:formulations}.
-We designed a branch-and-cut algorithm where value function constraints, as well as the no-good cuts related to the value of $\theta$ when projecting out $z$ variables, are separated dynamically as they are exponentially many.
+In this section, we present the solution approach we developed to solve the single-level problem reformulations proposed in Section~\ref{sec:formulations}.
+We designed a branch-and-cut algorithm where value function constraints, the no-good cuts for formulation \eqref{eq:BPFM2}, as well as the ones related to the value of ${\theta}$ when projecting out ${z}$ variables, are separated dynamically as they are exponentially many.
 First, in Section~\ref{sub:separ}, we discuss the separation procedures for the exponentially many constraints included in the models.
-Second, in Section~\ref{sub:heuristic}, we present a heuristic algorithm, based on the solution of the BPFM, to generate a feasible solution used as a warm start for the exact approach for the BPMD.
+Second, in Section~\ref{sub:heuristic}, we present a heuristic algorithm, based on the solution of the BPFM, to generate a feasible solution used as a warm-start for the exact approach for the BPMD.